andepraveenofficial/css-tutorial/00-Material/css.md

 ## Layout

-- A Layout is a pattern to structure the information and arrange the elements on the website.
+- A Layout is used to arrange the elements on the website.
-- A responsive website will automatically adjust for different screen sizes and viewports.

-**Methods to Design a Layout**:
+### Methods to Design a Layout

-Mainly, there are two methods that help design the webpage layout.
+- Mainly, there are two methods that help design the webpage layout.

-1. Flexbox(stable)
+1. Flexbox
 2. CSS Grid

 ### Flexbox

 - Flexbox is a layout method that helps to arrange the HTML elements in rows(horizontally) or columns(vertically).

-Flexbox Layout with CSS Properties:
+Flexbox Layout CSS Properties:

-- `display`
-  - define the flexbox
+1. `display` -> define the flexbox (layout method)
     - flex
     - inline-flex
     - grid
     - none
-- `flex-direction`
-  - The Flex Direction specifies the direction of the flex items in the Flexbox Container.
+2 `flex-direction` -> The Flex Direction specifies the direction of the flex items in the Flexbox Container.
     - row
     - column
 - `justify-content`
   - The justify-content property specifies the alignment of flex items along the main axis.
   - justify content property can have the following values:
-    - flex-start (default)=> All the elements will arrange to the start of the container.
+    - `flex-start` (default)=> All the elements will arrange to the start of the container.
-    - center => All the elements will arrange to the center of the container.
+    - `center` => All the elements will arrange to the center of the container.
-    - flex-end => All the elements will arrange to the end of the container.
+    - `flex-end` => All the elements will arrange to the end of the container.
-    - space-between => Left over space will be arranged in between the flex items.
+    - `space-between` => The extra space is added only between the items.
+The first item stays at the start, and the last item stays at the end.
+The space is shared between the middle items.
-    - space-around => Every flex item will get space around them.
+    - `space-around` => Every flex item will get equal space around them.
 - `align-items`
   - The align-items property specifies the alignment of flex items along the cross-axis.
   - Align items property can have the following values:
-    - stretch (default)=> will stretch its available height.
+    - `stretch` (default)=> will stretch its available height.
-    - flex-start => will be at the starting of the flex container.
+    - `flex-start` => will be at the starting of the flex container.
-    - center => will be at the center of the available height.
+    - `center` => will be at the center of the available height.
-    - flex-end => will be at the ending point of the available height.
+    - `flex-end` => will be at the ending point of the available height.
 - `flex-wrap`
   - The flex-wrap property arranges the flex items in multiple lines.
   - Flex wrap property can have the following values:
     - nowrap(default)